-GPS is an essential element of the global information infrastructure.
-GPS technology is found in everything from cell phones and wristwatches to shipping containers, and ATM's.
-The system boosts productivity across a wide swath of the economy, to include farming, construction, mining, surveying, supply chain management and more.
-Major communications networks, banking systems, financial markets, and power grids depend on GPS and the technology is embedded in virtually every U.S. military asset making armed forces safer and more effective.
+GPS technology is found in everything from cell phones and wristwatches, to shipping containers and ATM's.
+The system boosts productivity in almost every aspect of society and across a wide swath of the economy, to include farming, construction mining, surveying, supply chain management and more.
+Major communications networks, banking systems, financial markets, and power grids depend on GPS and the technology is embedded in virtually every component of U.S. military operations.

 Learn more about how GPS works here.

-GPS satellites now on orbit are aging quickly and users are demanding more capability.
-To sustain and modernize the constellation, the U.S. Air Force and Lockheed Martin are buidling the next generation satellite system, known as GPS III.
+Most of the GPS satellites now on orbit have surpassed their operational design life and users are demanding more advanced capabilities.
+To sustain and modernize the constellation, the U.S. Air Force and Lockheed Martin are developing the next generation satellite system, known as GPS III.

-In 2008, Lockheed Martin was awarded the contract for the design, development and production of the GPS III Non-Flight Satellite Testbed (GNST) and the first two GPS III satellites, with priced options for up to 10 additional satellites.
-In early 2012, the Air Force exercised a $238 million option for production of the next two satellites, GPS III space vehicles three and four.
-The Air Force plans to purchase up to 32 GPS III satellites.
+In 2008, Lockheed Martin was awarded the contract for the design, development and production of the GPS III Non-Flight Satellite Testbed (GNST) and the first two GPS III space vehicles (SV 01-02), with priced options for up to 10 additional satellites.
+Lockheed Martin was contracted for GPS III SV 03-04 in 2012, SV 05-06 in 2013 and SV 07-08 in 2014.

 For GPS III, Lockheed Martin will build on its proven record of providing progressively advanced spacecraft for the current GPS constellation.

 Originally launched between 1997 and 2009 to add capabilities to the GPS constellation and to replace other aging satellites, today 12 GPS IIR and eight IIR-M satellites – designed and built by Lockheed Martin -- help deliver precise positioning, navigation and timing services to more than one billion global military, civilian and commercial users every day.
 These satellites represent about two-thirds of the current GPS constellation.